Lukasz13866417/SymbolicGrid/README.md

 ....#
 ```
 ### Note!
 When you're done using a specific instance of ```GridCreator```, call ```destroy()``` on it!
-The grid creator uses preallocation in its data structures to give the best possible performance (if the preallocated pool of memory runs out, it's resized).
+The grid creator uses preallocation in its data structures to give the best possible performance - increasing cache locality and decrasing the number of allocations.
+If the preallocated pool of memory runs out, it's resized.
 Destroying will allow the preallocated memory to be reused.
 Not doing this will simply cause more resizings. **However, feel free** to change the amount of pre-allocated memory in the code.
 Since the memory pool is resized just like the array used internally in an ```ArrayList```, setting the pre-allocated size to something small will introduce minimal overhead, while still providing a logarithmic number or resizings (but now a few times more).
 ## Future
 Although the main functionality has been achieved, more queries can still be added!
 - For instance, the internal data structures can be used to allow the user to make segments *free* again, with the same time complexity as any current segment query.